pyreton/startinvestingsmart/_drafts/2016-11-02-what-is-a-mutual-fund.md

+---
+layout: post
+title:  "What is a mutual fund?"
+categories: basics
+---

 # What is a mutual fund?

 A mutual fund is a security (something you can buy or sell) that is usually a bundle of stocks.
 That way you can just buy one mutual fund and effectively own many different stocks.